 • Helping to determine insurance rates for sampled industries

 • Compiling work fatality data to aid in developing prevention programs

-Please contact us at (800) 884-1273 or email Jameson Bair, Administrative Program Specialist and the lead of the BLS Occupational Safety and Health collections.
+Please contact us at (800) 884-1273 or email Jameson Bair, Occupational Safety Analyst and the lead of the BLS Occupational Safety and Health collections.